Ask Experts Questions for FREE Help!

 Now the first return includes Federal & Tax

-My question is is this the correct way....or I need to file 3rd return for NY also like 'Refund you receive from NY'?
+My question is is this the correct way... or I need to file 3rd return for NY also like 'Refund you receive from NY'?
 (I'm not sure if the 1st point IRS includes NY also)?

-I appreciate the guidence on this.
+I appreciate the guidance on this.

 Regards,